A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Action of a cyclic finite subgroup of Z-bundles

-for each $e\in E$ and $e^*\in E^*$, where $\langle \bullet,\bullet\rangle$ denotes the natural pairing between $E$ and $E^*$ and $\omega$ is the corresponding symplectic form.
-Thus $\psi'=-\psi^{*-1}$, and we conclude that $\gamma^*(\psi^*)=-\psi$.
-The action of the Galois group on $E\oplus E^*$ given by $\psi\oplus -\psi^*$ is induced by the natural permutation action on $E\oplus\gamma^*E$ using the isomorphism $\gamma^*(\psi)$ between $\gamma^*E$ and $E^*$.
+for each $v\in V$ and $v^*\in V^*$, where $\langle \bullet,\bullet\rangle$ denotes the natural pairing between $V$ and $V^*$ and $\omega$ is the corresponding symplectic form.
+Thus $\psi'=-\psi^{*-1}$, and we conclude that $\zeta^*\psi^*=-\psi$.
+The action of the Galois group on $V\oplus V^*$ given by $\psi\oplus \psi'$ is induced by the natural permutation action on $V\oplus\zeta^*V$ using the isomorphism $\zeta^*\psi$ between $\zeta^*V$ and $V^*$.

-Similarly, when $n$ is even, by Remark \ref{remark-associated-vector-bundle} we know that $(\Int_T,1)$-twisted $\Z/2\Z$-equivariant $\Sp(n/2,\C)$-bundles over $X_L$ have associated vector bundles of the form $E\oplus E'$, where both $E$ and $E'$ are symplectic vector bundles.
-The action of the Galois group exchanges $E$ and $E'$, so that $E'\cong \gamma^*E$ and the symplectic form on $E'$ is just the pullback of the form on $E$.
+Similarly, when $n$ is even, by Proposition \ref{prop-associated-bundle-equivariant} we know that $(\Int_T,1)$-twisted $\Z/2\Z$-equivariant $\Sp(n/2,\C)\times\Sp(n/2,\C)$-bundles over $X_L$ have associated vector bundles of the form $V\oplus V'$, where both $V$ and $V'$ are symplectic vector bundles.
+The corresponding equivariant action of the Galois group exchanges $V$ and $V'$, so that $V'\cong \zeta^*V$ and the symplectic form on $V'$ is just the pullback of the form on $V$.